-Barb Henry has a few items on her plate.
+Barb Henry always has a few items on her plate.

-It's mid-September and she is working as interim manager at the South Bend Symphony Orchestra, today means a debriefing from the season opener, pulling together sales figures from that concert, and submitting a grant proposal.
-The symphony office, where she's been for seven years working in fundraising, is undergoing a bit of a change since the executive director, operations manager, and sales and marketing manager all left within weeks of each other.
+It was mid-September and she was working as interim manager at the South Bend Symphony Orchestra.
+The symphony office, where she's been for several years working in fundraising, was undergoing a bit of a change since the executive director, operations manager, and sales and marketing manager all left within weeks of each other.

-As if her workplace isn't keeping her busy, she is also serving as chairman of the Friends of the Snite Museum's Annual Christmas Benefit Dinner Dec.
-3 at the Morris Inn.
+As if her workplace wasn't keeping her busy, she was also serving as chairman of the Friends of the Snite Museum's Annual Christmas Benefit Dinner at the Morris Inn.
 "Working on the benefit is actually fun, and Mary (Rattenbury, program director for the Friends) is terrific; she keeps everybody on task," Barb says, downplaying her own role.
 It was months ago when Barb, Mary and the committee sat down to plan the direction of the benefit and discuss who the honoree would be the late Rev. Theodore Hesburgh.

 "I really do appreciate South Bend.
 It's such a nice community," she says.
 "And I have learned how important the arts are to a community, especially to the education of children."

 Numerous Snite Museum functions focus on youth, just one of the reasons Barb finds the Museum so impressive.
 "I have really been involved (with the Snite Museum) for a short time, but I am very impressed with everything about it and I look forward to the time when the museum collection will be housed in a facility that is more accessible to the public and will really show off the collection."

 Becky Emmons, Friends Board of Directors